-Statistics released by the Ministry of Health today show that at March 1 the aged residential care sector had only employed 16 new graduates into the NETP (nursing entry to practice) programme compared to about 30 at a similar time last year.
-Meanwhile seven applicants keen to gain a NETP place in the aged residential care sector were still job-hunting.
+Statistics released by the Ministry of Health today show that as at 1 March the aged residential care sector had only employed 16 new graduates into the NETP (nursing entry to practice) programme, compared with about 30 at a similar time last year.
+Meanwhile seven applicants keen to gain an NETP place in the aged residential care sector were still job-hunting.

 Ministry of Health chief nursing officer Dr Jane O'Malley said caution was needed when comparing data at one point in time as it was aware from previous applicant rounds that the aged care sector continued to recruit new graduates from the talent pool.

-She also said while the number of new graduates in aged residential care remained relatively low the combined number applying to work in either the Older People in District Health Board or Aged Care residential setting had increased from 36 in 2014 to 38 in 2015 and 42 last year.
+She also said while the number of new graduates in aged residential care remained relatively low, the combined number applying to work in either the Older People in District Health Board or the aged care residential setting had increased from 36 in 2014 to 38 in 2015 and 42 last year.

 She said the Office of the Chief Nursing Officer continued to work with DHBs and the aged care sector on ensuring a sufficient workforce is attracted to this speciality area of practice.